zj11223344/Tactics-Remix/README.md

 A new lich can be found in the Docks district: enter the door to the north of the main Shadow Thief guildhouse entrance.

+WARNING: Reported to be *incompatible* with Back to Brynnlaw.

 #### Kensai Ryu's Gnome Fighter/Illusionist in the Docks

 A gnome fighter/illusionist is looking for Valygar inside a building in the docks and he will kill anyone in his way.